dbbaskette/imc-vehicle-events/feature_request.md

 # Feature Request: Update Telemetry Data Handling for New JSON Schema

+## ✅ **COMPLETED - Simplified Implementation**

+**Note:** This feature request was completed with a simplified approach.
+The telemetry generator was updated to send pre-flattened JSON, eliminating the need for a dedicated flattener service and providing superior performance.

 **User Story:**

 As a data engineer, I want the system to correctly process, flatten, and store telemetry data that is now being sent in a new, nested JSON format, so that we can accurately capture all sensor readings and new data points.